Keep Your Startup Out Of The Sand

-This web feature is a series of articles intended to be viewed in order — top to bottom in the side menu.
-If you missed the Introduction, you may want to go back to start there.
-It’s a little like pre-setting the stage.
+This web feature is a series of articles intended to be viewed in order - top to bottom in the side menu.
+If you missed the Introduction, you may want to start there.
+It's a little like pre-setting the stage to understand the "why".

 Business Types: